Transfer PC files to cloud

 Besides the PC client that CBackupper offers to backup your PC files, CBackupper also provides users with a free web version that can help you backup files between cloud storage directly with flexible backup settings like Scheduled Backup and File Filter.
 It supports multiple cloud storage like OneDrive, Dropbox, OneDrive, FTP/SFTP.
 Now, add your cloud storage accounts on its platform to backup files from cloud to cloud easily and quickly.

-1. Create an account and sign in.
-Just go to the main page of CBackupper, click “Sign up” at the upper right side, then type your email, password, and name.
-After that, sign in your account.
+1. Just go to the main page of CBackupper, and sign in your account.

 2. Click “Add Clouds” under “Clouds” tab, select your clouds, and click “Add”.
 Then sign in your account and authorize CBackupper to access your cloud.